 Chief Steward's uniform from the Chicago, Duluth, and Georgian Bay Line.
 Worn by Mr. Edmund Beauregard.

-The North American rested at anchor for a year before being sold in 1963 to interests in Erie, Pennsylvania.
-The vessel sank on September 13, 1967, in heavy seas off Nantucket Island while being towed to Maryland.
+In 1967 the North American sank in heavy seas off Nantucket Island while being towed to Maryland.
 The wreckage was discovered in the summer of 2008.

 Gift ofBeauregard, Abbie M.